If you’re looking to improve the efficiency and productivity of your test case writing, here are some key points that can help:

 Bug Reporting

 Bug reporting should be controlled using a mature test process to maintain application quality.
 Establish a proper escalation process to notify authorized individuals about bug status, severity, and priority.
-Numerous free and commercial bug reporting tools, such as Bugzilla and Mantis, are available for effective issue tracking and integration with test management tools.
+Various free and commercial bug reporting tools, such as Bugzilla and Mantis, are available for effective issue tracking and integration with test management tools.

-=> How to write a good bug report?
-Tips and Tricks
+=> Writing a Good Bug Report: Tips and Tricks

-=> Sample bug report
+=> Sample Bug Report

-=> Bug life cycle
+=> Bug Life Cycle

 => Sample bug reports for web and product applications